-Maybe travel in damp weather?
+Maybe traveling in damp weather?
 My roommate is enjoying the exact same health experience right now (although she is dry-coughing and expectorating a lot, I’m not).
 We went to Block Island last weekend, which was cold and damp (though gorgeous).
 I spent a lot of the time being motion sick from the ferry in bad weather followed by some car rides on not enough sleep.

 Throat: Sharp pain in back of throat, lump in throat when I swallow.

 Slight constant ache in left ear with left ear tinnitus.

 Belly: Continual cramps in mid-gut, just…ow.
 Stool feels like it’s poking me in the anus sharply from the inside out.